Big1533/sdl_android_guides/docs/Migrating to Newer SDL Android Versions/Updating to 4.7/index.md

 ### Sending RPCs

-There are new method names that extend previous functionality when it comes to sending RPCs.
+There are new method names and locations that mimic previous functionality for sending RPCs.
+These methods are located in the `SdlManager` and have the new names of `sendRPC`, `sendRPCs`, and `sendSequentialRPCs`.

 ##### 4.6: